Mississippi lt. gov took part in Confederate frat parties

 - Runner survives attack by choking mountain lion to death

+Reeves presided over the state Senate on Friday in Jackson but did not stop afterward to speak to reporters who tried to ask him questions.

-Reeves spokeswoman Laura Hipp, said Friday that “he did attend costume formals and other parties, and across America, Kappa Alpha’s costume formal is traditionally called Old South” to honor Confederate Civil War veterans.
+His spokeswoman, Laura Hipp, did not answer questions about whether Reeves had any connection to the 1994 events.
+As for whether Reeves wore Confederate costumes to Old South parties, Hipp said in a statement: “Like every other college student, he did attend costume formals and other parties, and across America, Kappa Alpha’s costume formal is traditionally called Old South in honor of the civil war veteran who founded the fraternity in the 1800s.”

+The website for Kappa Alpha Order shows the fraternity was not founded by Confederate veterans.
+But, the group honors Confederate Gen. Robert E. Lee , who was president of Washington College in Virginia when the fraternity was founded on that campus in December 1865.

+Kiese Laymon, an author who was recently awarded the Andrew Carnegie Medal for Excellence, wrote opinion pieces for the Millsaps College student newspaper in the 1990s, including some that said the Confederate flag is racist.
+Laymon was among the African-American students who said they saw white pledges for Kappa Alpha and another fraternity, Kappa Sigma, wearing afro wigs and rebel flags.
+In “Heavy,” his memoir published in 2018, Laymon wrote that some of the fraternity members used racial epithets against him and one of his friends.